vsimkus/vae-voice-conversion/README.md

 ## Overview of code: TODO: Update
 - [arg_extractor.py](arg_extractor.py): Contains an array of utility methods that can parse python arguments or convert a json config file into an argument NamedTuple.
-- [data_providers.py](data_providers.py): A sample data provider, of the same type used in the MLPractical course.
 - [experiment_builder.py](experiment_builder.py): Builds and executes a simple image classification experiment, keeping track of relevant statistics, taking care of storing and re-loading pytorch models, as well as choosing the best validation-performing model to evaluate the test set on.
 - [model_architectures.py](model_architectures.py): Provides a fully connected network and convolutional neural network